-These hands-on activities help kids to learn how to tell the time to o’clock, half past, quarter past and quarter to.
+These time activities help kids learn how to tell the time to o’clock, half past, quarter past, quarter to and to the nearest five minutes.

 Kids love making clocks out of paper plates!
 With these templates, kids can choose to make a lion, clock, cat, mouse, tiger, panda or bear clock.
 Begin by coloring the template and cutting it out.
 Then paste the clock parts onto a standard sized paper plate.
 To make movable clock hands, you’ll need to make a small hole in the center of each plate so children can affix the clock hands with a split pin.